HyperDigimon/HyperDigimon.github.io/README.md

 **Push Notifications**

 We may request to send you push notifications regarding your account or the Application.
-If you wish to opt-out from receiving these types of communications, you may turn them off in your device's settings.
+If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.

 **Third-Party Data**